Estella Marie Thompson

-Estella Marie Thompson (born August 9, 1969), also known as Divine Brown, is an American former sex worker who gained attention from law enforcement and the media in 1995 when actor Hugh Grant was caught receiving oral sex from her in his car on Hollywood's Sunset Boulevard.
-Thompson has remained in the public eye since then through work in pornography, television appearances, and newspaper interviews.
+Estella Marie Thompson (born August 9, 1969), also known as Divine Brown, is an American former sex worker.
+She gained media attention in 1995 when the English actor Hugh Grant was caught receiving oral sex from her in his car on Hollywood's Sunset Boulevard.
+Thompson has remained in the public eye through work in pornography, television appearances, and newspaper interviews.

 Early life

-Thompson grew up in poverty in the eastern part of Oakland, California.
+Thompson grew up in poverty in East Oakland, California.
 She was one of six children of a single mother.
 Having herself become a mother of two daughters, she turned to sex work when she could not pay a $133 electricity bill.
 Going to Union Square in San Francisco one night, she earned $1,000 in five hours.

 Legal troubles

 Arrest with Hugh Grant

 On June 27, 1995, Thompson and British actor Hugh Grant were arrested together in Los Angeles.
 According to Thompson, the attention of a policeman was alerted by Grant repeatedly pressing the brake pedal of his BMW with his foot, causing the brake lights to flash many times.

 Charged with lewd conduct, she pleaded no contest on September 6, 1995.
-In addition to being ordered to attend an AIDS class and perform five days of community service, she was fined $1,150 for parole violations and sentenced to 180 days in jail.
-Hugh Grant pleaded no contest and was fined $1,180, placed on two years' summary probation, and was ordered to complete an AIDS education program.
+She was ordered to attend an AIDS class and perform five days of community service, and sentenced to two years' summary probation.
+She was also sentenced to 180 days in jail for unconnected parole violations relating to two prostitution convictions.
+She had to pay a fine and costs of $1,350 in total in relation to the offences.
+Hugh Grant pleaded no contest and was fined $1,180 and ordered to complete an AIDS education program.